Load Cell Simulator Calibration Requirements to Calibrate my Digital Indicator: Is it Worth it? (ISO 376 and ASTM E74)

 On the meter side, Non-linearity, Stability, Environmental, Ref Uncertainty from the Simulator, Additional Cable Uncertainties, Noise or Resolution, Repeatability, and Reproducibility.

-In our experience, most who choose to use meter substitution add about 0.02 % - 0.04 % uncertainty to their systems.
-This is too much uncertainty for ASTM Class AA calibrations that are expected to be better than 0.05 %, too much for ISO 376 Class 00, 0.5, and likely too much for Class 1 & 2.
-For an ASTM Class A, the requirement is to be better than 0.25 %.
+In our experience, most who use meter substitution add about 0.02 %—0.04 % uncertainty to their systems.
+This is too much uncertainty for ASTM Class AA calibrations, which are expected to be better than 0.05 %, too much for ISO 376 Class 00, 0.5, and likely too much for Class 1 & 2.
+The requirement for an ASTM Class A is to be better than 0.25 %.
 The contribution to uncertainty is often significant, though somewhat manageable.

-I have discussed this topic with NIST and was told that they do not assign a Class A or AA-verified range of forces when calibrating load cells that are sent in without an indicator.
-It is an interesting debate for those calibrating following ASTM E74 as the LLF should be different when substituting meters as the additional uncertainty would impact the verified range of forces.
+I have discussed this topic with NIST and was told that they do not assign a Class A or AA-verified range of forces when calibrating load cells sent in without an indicator.
+This is an interesting debate for those calibrating following ASTM E74, as the LLF should be different when substituting meters, as the additional uncertainty would impact the verified range of forces.

 Morehouse does offer calibration of load cell simulators to comply with either standard.
 Below is a page from our calibration report for one of our reference load cell simulators.
-The load cell simulator was explicitly designed for the calibration of meters.
+The load cell simulator was explicitly designed to calibrate meters.

 These simulators have high-quality aged resistors and steps from 0.04 – 4.4 mV/V. The standard deviation is less than the resolution, hence the importance of having the resolution as part of the overall measurement uncertainty.